JULIE HAIZLIP, MD MAPP

 2013 - Present

-The UVA Center for Academic Strategic Partnerships for Interprofessional Research and Education (ASPIRE) strives to enhance inter- professional education and collaborative practice in healthcare.
+The UVA Center for Interprofessional Collaborations (CIPC) - formerly the Center for Academic Strategic Partnerships for Interprofessional Research and Education (ASPIRE) strives to enhance inter- professional education and collaborative practice in healthcare.
 My expertise is in Team Dynamics and Effective Team Communication.

 UVA CENTER FOR APPRECIATIVE PRACTICE - Director